titumozammel/human-energy-enablement/README.md

 Capability Connection focuses on whether distributed capability can effectively work together.

+The distinction is:

+> **Connection makes distributed capability more able to work together.
+Enablement makes available capability more usable in the conditions of work.**

+The two can overlap but are not identical.

 ---

 # 22. HEEn AND HEE

 **HEE asks:**

-> How can organizations preserve and expand the capacity required to produce output repeatedly?
+> **How can organizations preserve and expand the capacity required to produce output repeatedly?**

 **HEEn asks:**

-> Are organizational conditions enabling available Human Energy and capability to become effective application?
+> **Are organizational conditions enabling available Human Energy and capability to become effective application?**

 HEEn is therefore an organizational enablement framework derived from the broader economic logic of HEE.

+HEEn contributes to HEE by addressing a critical conversion condition:

+> **Potential → Application**

 ---